Agentic Exploration of Physics Models: Introduction

-In the past few years, the power of LLMs has been boosted by introducing the idea of agentic behavior (tool use).
+In the past few years, the power of LLMs has been boosted by agentic behavior (tool use).
 By allowing the LLM to call up external software tools, one can combine the reliability of those tools with the heuristics and general knowledge of the LLM\,\cite{yao2023react}.
 First examples of agentic behavior have recently been introduced into several scientific domains.
-In machine learning, LLMs generate new research ideas, run numerical experiments, and summarize their findings\,\citep{lu2024ai}.
-In chemistry, they combine web search, specialized simulation tools, and access to laboratory interfaces to, for example, optimize chemical reactions\,\citep{boiko2023au}, and synthesize molecules\,\citep{bran2024au, ruan2024an}.
+In computer science, LLMs conduct complex coding tasks\,\cite{yang2022}, and can, to some extent, also suggest new research ideas and summarize their findings\,\citep{lu2024ai}.
+In chemistry, they combine Web search, specialized simulation tools, and access to laboratory interfaces to, for example, optimize chemical reactions\,\citep{boiko2023au}, and synthesize molecules\,\citep{bran2024au, ruan2024an}.
 In biology, agentic LLMs are employed to find gene perturbations resulting in specific phenotypes \citep{roohani2025biodiscoveryagent}, and design gene-editing experiments\,\citep{huang2024crispr}.